jayflo/vim-skip/README.markdown

 Changelog
 =========
 * **V 0.1** (1/20/2014): Initial working commit.
+* **V 0.2** (1/23/2014): Added Vertical Mode.
 * ToDo:
     * Comment the script.
-        * Make vim help doc different from this readme.
+    * ~~Make vim help doc different from this readme.~~
     * Allow different multipliers for skipping forwards and backwards.
       Easy, will do if requested.
     * Due to rounding, skipping "at center" is unpredictable.
 Try to clean up this up.